KRNY Iron Condor Strategy

 What is a iron condor on KRNY?

 A iron condor on KRNY is the iron condor strategy applied to KRNY (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With KRNY stock trading near $7.99, the strikes shown on this page are snapped to the nearest listed KRNY chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With KRNY stock at $9.63 on the most recent close, the strikes shown on this page are snapped to the nearest listed KRNY chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are KRNY iron condor max profit and max loss calculated?